6.6 - Output Appearance

 The TITLE and FOOTNOTE statements contained within the PRINT procedure are fairly self-explanatory.
 In general, though, the TITLE and FOOTNOTE statements can appear anywhere in your code, as they are global statements.
 As such, they each work as a "toggle" statement: once you specify a title and footnote, they are used for all of the subsequent output your program generates until you define another title and footnote or cancel them with empty TITLE and FOOTNOTE statements.
 The last footnote statement in the above code is an empty footnote statement that just "turns off" the previously specified footnotes.

 You can have up to ten titles and ten footnotes appearing in a single SAS program, each denoted by a number: title1, title2, ..., title10 and footnote1, footnote2, ..., footnote10.
-The number tells SAS on which often lines you'd like the title or footnote printed.
-The footnotes in the above program tell SAS to print the footnotes on the first, third, and fifth footnote line.
+The number tells SAS on which lines you'd like the title or footnote printed.
+The footnotes in the above program tell SAS to print the footnotes on the first, third, and fifth footnote lines.
 That's why there is a blank line between each of the footnotes.

 Launch and run the SAS program, and review the resulting output to convince yourself that the title and footnotes are displayed as described.
 Note too that titles and footnotes are centered by default.